 The Bachelor of Law (180 ECTS) is the first step of the legal education.
 Graduates of the programme are awarded the academic degree “Bachelor of Law (LL.B.)” after 6 semesters.

-(Is currently only offered in German)
+(Is currently only offered in German.
+More information on the website)

 If you are already studying / have studied at SFU, please contact the Studies Service Center before creating a new account in the online application.